fancydrones/x500-cm4/README.md

 - [ ] Secret for Companion
 - [ ] API call for modify ConfigMap from Companion
 - [ ] API call for restarting deployment from Companion
+- [ ] Enable Origin check for Companion

 ## Install software